Building for the Future

 For 40 years, the City’s Empire State Building stood as the tallest occupied building in the world.
-Even though its record has long since been surpassed (Dubai’s Burj Khalifa is nearly twice as tall!), our fascination with the iconic building remains.
-Did you know the Empire State Building was completed within a year and a half, from the point of excavation to finished construction?
-Did you know it’s composed of nearly 60,000 tons of steel?
+Today, Dubai’s Burj Khalifa is nearly twice as tall, yet our fascination with the iconic building remains.
+The Empire State Building is a iconic architectural marvel, completed within one year and six months of excavation.
+The building required nearly 60,000 tons of steel.
 200,000 cubic feet of limestone and granite?
 10,000,000 bricks and 6,500 glass windows?

 Transporting raw materials for construction demands ingenuity in itself.
 Since many skyscrapers are built within the framework of an established city, nearby buildings limit the space available for storage and construction—so it’s common for I-beams, for example, to be delivered to worksites at the exact time they’re needed for placement.
 Such heavy, long and awkward loads require mass coordination, secure rigging and the experience offered through dedicated truckload services.